leilabb/leilabb/README.md

   <a href="https://cv-app-9f8d7.web.app/" target="_blank"> here</a>. <br></li>
   <li>Sign up page in <b>Node and MongoDb</b> <a href="https://signup-hmtk.onrender.com/" target="_blank">here</a>.</li> </ul>

+ 👩‍🎓I studied Computer Science at Uppsala University in Sweden.

  🌱 I’m currently trying to deepen my React and backend knowledge.

  💬 Ask me about **my upcoming projects or things I want to learn but haven't had the chance to**